vim-autoformat/vim-autoformat/README.markdown

 If you find yourself in need of support for another formatprogram, simply add a configuration file in the folder `vim-autoformat/ftplugin/`.
 You can take the existing ones as an example.
-Oh, and be sure to send me a patch. :)
+Be sure to send me a patch. :)

 How can I change the behaviour of formatters?
 ---------------------------------------------